lucendio/lecture-devops-code/tutorials/08_familiarize-with-kubernetes/solutions/edu-cluster/README.md

 1. [login and obtain the *Kubeconfig File*](https://github.com/lucendio/lecture-devops-infos/blob/main/faq.md#11-how-to-obtain-the-kubeconfig-kubeconfig-file-necessary-to-access-the-universitys-kubernetes-cluster)
-2. navigate to *Projects/Namespaces*, click on *Add Namespaces* next to the project named after this module and give the namespace a meaningful & unique name (e.g. university account ID)
+2. navigate to *Projects/Namespaces*, click on *Add Namespaces* next to the project named after this module and give the namespace a meaningful & unique name (e.g. university/student account ID)
 3. [install `kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) on your workstation, if it doesn't already exist
 4. moving forward, either use `-n ${NS_NAME` whenever namespaced objects are involved, or configure it as the